mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do you charge/discharge a battery safely?

 ### Lithium Polymer (LiPo)
-- What is the common bettery chemistry used in rechargable consumer electronics?
+- What is the common battery chemistry used in rechargeable consumer electronics?
 Why?
 - What does LiPo stand for?
 What does this mean?
 - What are some tradeoffs of a LiPo compared to other batteries?
 - What are some other common Lithium-based battery chemistries?
 What are their tradeoffs?